 Coach trainings have occurred since 2004, but since 2012, CCNet has used an intensive weeklong format for training coaches.
 The training is meant for those already experienced with the Conservation Standards, who have the opportunity or the mandate to lead conservation project teams, and who feel ready to increase their knowledge.

-A maximum of 20 participants is typical.
-Preparation for a coach training includes participation in one (or preferably more) Open Standards planning and implementation process.
-Ideally, some additional training as a coach-in-training under the tutelage of an experienced coach in a single or multi-team planning or peer review process.
+Preparation for a coach training includes participation in one or more Conservation Standards planning and implementation processes.
+Ideally, some additional training as a coach-in-training under the tutelage of an experienced coach in a single or multi-team planning or peer review process will have occurred.

-CCNet coach trainers are generally very experienced coaches who have worked with all sorts of teams in all sorts of settings.
-There is a short list of trainers who have been given specific training in how to deliver a CCNet training, and at least one of the trainers should be someone the CCNet coordination team endorses.
+A maximum of 20 participants is typical for a coach training.
+CCNet coach trainers (typically 3 per training) are generally very experienced coaches who have worked with all sorts of teams in all sorts of settings.
+We maintain a short list of trainers who have been given specific training in how to deliver a CCNet training, and at least one of the trainers should be someone the CCNet coordination team endorses.
 Please coordinate with the CCNet core team (John Morrison and Cristina Lasch) to find a trainer appropriate for your region and native language.